matloff/fasteR/README.md

 dataset chose for the supplement column.
 We see that there are two categories (*levels*), either orange juice or Vitamin C.

+Note carefully that the values of an R factor must be quoted.
+Either single or double quote marks is fine (though the marks don't show up when we use **head**).

 Factors can sometimes be a bit tricky to work with, but the above is enough for now.
 Let's see how to apply the notion in the current dataset.

+## <a name="extractdf"> </a> Extracting Rows/Columns from Data Frames

+(The reader should cover this lesson especially slowly and carefully.
+The concepts are simple, but putting them together requires careful inspection.)

-Let's compare mean tooth length for the two types of supplements.
+Continuing the Vitamin C example, let's compare mean tooth length for the two types of supplements.
+Here is the code:
-(The reader should take the next few lines slowly.
-You'll get it, but there is a quite a bit going on here.)

 ``` r
 > tgoj <- tg[tg$supp == 'OJ',]